MiroslavKolosnjaji/AutoPartsEstoreSystem/README.md

 - Testing, debugging, and optimization
 - Integration with CircleCI for continuous integration and automated testing
 - Deployment and final adjustments

-### Risks and Challenges:
-The integration of complex search functionalities poses challenges in terms of performance optimization and data retrieval.
-Ensuring data consistency in a multi-user environment requires careful management of concurrency issues.
-Robust implementation of user authentication, payment processing, and security measures is essential to prevent unauthorized access and ensure data protection.